bioidiap/bob.db.kboc16/README.rst

  KBOC16 Database
 ==================

-This package contains the access API and descriptions for the `ATVS Keystroke Database`_.
+This package contains the access API and descriptions for the `KBOC16 Database`_.

 You would normally not install this package unless you are maintaining it.
 What